spseng/JasonChen/coffee_machine.md

 ```

 ## TODO:
-- [x] Add button to track if the coffee machine has been prepared.
+- [x] Add button to track if the coffee machine has been prepared
-- [x] Persistent storage of the loaded variable state.
+- [x] Persistent storage of the loaded variable state
-- [ ] Coffee delivery system.
+- [ ] Coffee delivery system
-- [ ] Water delivery system.
+- [ ] Water delivery system
+    - [ ] Water level sensor